GIScience/gis-training-resource-center/content/Module_3/en_qgis_data_classification.md

 Spatial data classification in GIS involves categorising geographic information into distinct groups or classes based on shared characteristics or attributes.
 Each class can be assigned a distinct symbol or colour.
 This process enhances the organization and interpretation of spatial data.

 The attributes of  geodata are stored in a specific column within the attribute table.
-Essentially, we choose a column containing the specific characteristics of interest, allowing QGIS to group the data based on these selected attributes ({numref}`classification_basic`).
+Essentially, we choose a column containing the specific characteristics of interest, allowing QGIS to group the data based on these selected attributes (see {numref}`classification_basic`).

 :::{figure} /fig/classification_basic.drawio.png
 ---